-A biology major with minors in biochemistry and philosophy, Alexander entered the MARC program in June of 2006 and worked with Dr. Peter Lipke in the Biology Department trying to better understand the mechanisms of cell wall biosynthesis in Saccharomyces cerevisiae.
-He attended the Leadership Alliance Symposium in Chantilly, VA in July 2006 and the ABRCMS conference in Anaheim, California in November 2006.
-Alexander Pyronneau graduated in 2008 and is currently pursuing an MD/PhD at Mount Sinai.
+A biology major with minors in biochemistry and philosophy, Alexander Pyronneau entered the MARC program in June 2006 and worked with Professor Peter Lipke in the Biology Department trying to better understand the mechanisms of cell wall biosynthesis in Saccharomyces cerevisiae.
+He attended the Leadership Alliance Symposium in Chantilly, Va., in July 2006 and the Annual Biomedical Research Conference for Minority Students in Anaheim, Calif., in November 2006.
+Alexander graduated in 2008 and is currently pursuing an M.D./Ph.D. at Mount Sinai.

-Entered the MARC program in August 2006.
-Nel worked with Dr. Axen in the Health and Nutrition Department working on the study of diet and obesity's affect on type 2 diabetes in rats, a disease found in adults and now in children.
-Nel spent the summer of 2006 at the University of Maryland Baltimore County working with Dr. Rachel Brewster and presented her work of zebrafish vascular development at the Leadership Alliance Symposium in the summer of 2006.
-She also presented this work at ABRCMS in November 2006 at Anaheim, California.
-Nel graduated with a B.S. in Biology in 2008.
-She intends to pursue a Ph.D. in Developmental Biology.
+Nel Trasybule entered the MARC program in 2006.
+Nel worked with Professor Kathleen Axen in the Health and Nutrition Sciences Department on the study of diet and obesity's affect on type-2 diabetes in rats, a disease found in adults and now in children.
+Nel spent summer 2006 at the University of Maryland, Baltimore County, working with Dr. Rachel Brewster and presented her work of zebrafish vascular development at the Leadership Alliance Symposium that summer.
+She also presented this work at the Annual Biomedical Research Conference for Minority Students in November 2006 at Anaheim, Calif.
+Nel graduated with a B.S. in biology in 2008.
+She intends to pursue a Ph.D. in developmental biology.